josdejong/mathjs/docs/core/configuration.md

 // create a new instance configured to use Arrays var math2 = math.create({
-  matrix: 'array'       // Choose 'matrix' (default) or 'array' });
+  matrix: 'Array'       // Choose 'Matrix' (default) or 'Array' });

 // range will output an Array